an-lee/everyone-can-use-english/enjoy-next/docs/DATABASE_ARCHITECTURE.md

 ### Services Layer

-Each entity has a corresponding service module that:
+Each entity has a corresponding service module in `storage/services/` that:

 - Provides business logic for entity operations
 - Abstracts database access patterns